 To be an artist is to be rejected.

 It must be part of the "fun" if the artist is to survive.
-Rejection is not a bad thing; it is actually a necessary gauge to decipher how dedicated one is to their craft; a need for adulation is usually not enough to "make it."
+Rejection is not a bad thing.
+It's actually a necessary gauge to decipher how dedicated one is to their craft; a need for adulation is usually not enough to "make it."

 Many young artists cry foul that they're having an impossible time "breaking in."
 But when I ask what they are doing to better themselves and their craft, I am almost always met with an awkward silence.
+No, they don't have enough time to read.
 Grandiose notions will never replace passion, talent, and perseverance.

 First, you must love what you do so that others might as well.